-MESSAGES: Governor to legislature, contents Telegraph and telephone companies shall 3 Sec. not discriminate 12 $\begin{array}{c} 19 \\ 23 \end{array}$ MILITARY: Elections not to interfere with Subordinate to civil power 1 1 19 18 MILITARY DUTY: Able-bodied citizens under 45 liable Election day not required on Exemptions for conscience-pay 6 1 5 6 MILITARY POWER-Subordinate to civil 1 18 MILITARY ROADS-Special laws authorized (2) 2 28 MILITIA: Arms, safekeeping to be provided Arrest, privilege from Citizens subject to duty-exemptions Exemption for conscientious scruples- $10 \\ 10 \\ 10$ 4 5 1 pay for Governor to be commander in chief Officers, elected or appointed-commission.
-Eligible to legislature Organization and discipline Soldiers' home, militia entitled to admission $\begin{array}{c} 10 \\ 2 \\ 10 \end{array}$ $\begin{array}{c} 6 \\ 8 \\ 2 \\ 14 \\ 2 \\ 3 \end{array}$ MILLS-Aliens may own lands for certain 2 33 MINERAL LANDS-Aliens may own 2 33 MINING: Aliens may own land for Protection of employees Water for a public use $\begin{array}{c}2\\2\\21\end{array}$ 33 35 1 MINORS: Age, special laws respecting prohibited (11) Property, special act prohibited(4, 11) $\frac{2}{2}$ 28 28 MONEY: All public, municipal, to be paid in Disbursement from state treasury Felony to use public State taxes payable in United States only to be circulated 11 8 11 7 12 15 4 14 6 11 MONOPOLIES: Forbidden Forfeiture of franchise and property Penalties to be provided $12 \\ 12 \\ 12 \\ 12$ 22 22 22 MUNICIPAL CORPORATIONS: Cities of 20,000 or over may frame own charter Constables, salaries in cities 5000 Corporate stock or bonds not to be owned Credit or money not to be loaned Debts, power to incur.
-11 11 8 8 8 10 8 7 7 6 Improvements, power to make by special tax Local affairs controlled by 11 11
+MESSAGES: Governor to legislature, contents Telegraph and telephone companies shall 3 Sec.
+6 not discriminate 12 19 MILEAGE-Members of legislature .
+2 23 MILITARY: Elections not to interfere with Subordinate to civil power 1 1 19 18 MILITARY DUTY: Able-bodied citizens under 45 liable Election day not required on Exemptions for conscience-pay 6 1 5 6 MILITARY POWER-Subordinate to civil 1 18 MILITARY ROADS-Special laws authorized (2) 2 28 MILITIA: Arms, safekeeping to be provided Arrest, privilege from Citizens subject to duty-exemptions Exemption for conscientious scruples- 10 4 5 1 pay for Governor to be commander in chief Officers, elected or appointed-commission.
+Eligible to legislature Organization and discipline Soldiers' home, militia entitled to admission 10 6 8 2 14 2 3 MILLS-Aliens may own lands for certain 33 MINERAL LANDS-Aliens may own 33 MINING: Aliens may own land for Protection of employees Water for a public use $egin{smallmatrix} 2 \\ 2 \\ 21 \end{smallmatrix}$ 33 35 1 MINORS: Age, special laws respecting prohibited (11) Property, special act prohibited(4, 11) 2 2 28 28 MONEY: All public, municipal, to be paid in Disbursement from state treasury Felony to use public State taxes payable in United States only to be circulated 8 11 7 15 4 14 6 11 MONOPOLIES: Forbidden Forfeiture of franchise and property Penalties to be provided 22 22 22 MUNICIPAL CORPORATIONS: Cities of 20,000 or over may frame own charter 11 11 8 8 8 8 7 10 8 7 7 6 9

-MUNICIPAL CORPORATIONS-Continued: Organization under general laws Police and sanitary regulations enforced by Judgments, executions denied Public money to be deposited with treasure Use by officials a felony Salary of officers not to be changed Seals of .
-11 y 11 .
-11 r 11 .
-11 .
-27 e 10 11 13 15 14 granted Streets, power to extend over tide-lands Taxation, power of Local power to assess and levy Term of officers not to be extended .
-7 .
-11 .
-11 3 9 12 8 MUNICIPAL COURTS-Legislature may provide for .
-4 .
-1 MUNICIPAL FINE: Appeals to supreme court Jurisdiction of superior court .
-4 4 6 MUNICIPAL INDEBTEDNESS-Limitation on 6 NAMES-Change of by special law prohibited (1) 28 NATURALIZATION-Power in superior cour NAVIGABLE WATERS: · I Harbor lines, commission to locate Beds and shores, ownership of state-dis .
-15 1 claimer Exception in cases of fraud .
-17 .
-17 $\frac{1}{2}$ NAVY: Officers and sailors excluded from census Residence as voter not lost by service .
-6 3 4 NEEDFUL BUILDINGS-Jurisdiction of U S. over lands for .
-25 1 NEW COUNTIES: Created by special law(18) Restrictions on(18) $\begin{array}{cc} & 2 \\ \cdot & 11 \end{array}$ $\frac{28}{3}$ NONJUDICIAL DAYS: Certain writs issued and served Superior courts not open .
-4 .
-4 6_6 NORMAL SCHOOLS-Included in school sys .
-26 MONS TO tem .
-9. 2 NOTICE-Capital stock corporation, increase of .
-12 $\hat{6}$ OATHS: lating: υ.
-Form most binding .
-4 28 28 28
+MUNICIPAL CORPORATIONS-Continued: A Art.
+Sec.

+Local affairs controlled by 11 11

+Organization under general laws 11 10

+Police and sanitary regulations enforced by 11 11 15

+Public money to be deposited with treasurer Use by officials a felony 11 11 14

+Salary of officers not to be changed 11 8

+Seals of 27 9

+Special act to create or amend charter, pro- 122

+hibited (8) 2 28

+Special privileges or immunities may be 4 12

+granted Streets, power to extend over tide-lands 1 15 3

+Taxation power of 7 9

+Local power to assess and levy 11 12

+Term of officers not to be extended 11 8

+MUNICIPAL COURTS-Legislature may pro-

+vide for 4 1

+MUNICIPAL FINE:

+Appeals to supreme court 4 4

+Jurisdiction of superior court 4 6

+MUNICIPAL INDEBTEDNESS-Limitations 10.24

+on 8 6

+NAMES-Change of by special law prohibited

+(1) 2 28

+NATURALIZATION-Power in superior court 4 6

+NAVIGABLE WATERS:

+Harbor lines, commission to locate 15 - 1

+Beds and shores, ownership of state-dis- 17 1

+claimer Exception in cases of fraud 17 $\frac{1}{2}$

+NAVY:

+Officers and sailors excluded from census 2 3

+Residence as voter not lost by service $\bar{6}$ 4

+NEEDFUL BUILDINGS-Jurisdiction of U.

+S. over lands for 25 1

+NEW COUNTIES:

+Created by special law(18) 2 28

+Restrictions on 11 3

+NONJUDICIAL DAYS:

+Certain writs issued and served 4 6

+Superior courts not open 4 6

+NONRESIDENTS-Taxation same as resi- 96 4.5

+dents 26

+NORMAL SCHOOLS-Included in school sys- 0

+tem a 2

+NOTICE-Capital stock corporation, increase 12 6

+NITICA NOD.
+Topicalistics of generator count ar garanta

+NUISANCE-Jurisdiction of superior court.
+4 6

+OATHS: 61 L

+Form most binding 1 6 28

+Judges, official-filing 4 28 28

+Senators in impeachments 5 1